Select Language

 What Is Prostate Cancer?

-Prostate cancer is a disease which develops when the cells in the prostate gland begin to grow and divide uncontrollably, leading to the formation of a tumour.
-While most cases of prostate cancer progress slowly and remain confined to the prostate, they may spread to other parts of the body.
+Prostate cancer is a disease that develops when abnormal cells in the prostate—a small walnut-shaped gland that produces seminal fluid to nourish and transport sperm—begin to grow and divide uncontrollably, leading to the formation of a tumour.
+While most cases of prostate cancer progress slowly and remain confined to the prostate, they may spread through the lymphatic system to other parts of the body, such as the bones and lungs (metastasis).

-Prostate cancer is the third most common type of cancer in Singaporean men and usually occurs in men over 50 years old.
+Prostate cancer is the third most common type of cancer among men in Singapore and typically occurs in those over 50 years old.

 Do I Have Prostate Cancer?